Eradication of Tuberculosis

 Eradication of Tuberculosis:

-United Nations Sustainable Development Goals (SDGs) are trying to eradicate the tuberculosis epidemic worldwide by 2030.
+The United Nations Sustainable Development Goals (SDGs) are trying to eradicate the tuberculosis epidemic worldwide by 2030.
 13 billion is needed to treat, prevent, and cure tuberculosis disease.
-On 26th September 2018, United Nations arranged a meeting for discussion of prevention and eradication of Tuberculosis.
+On September 26, 2018, the United Nations arranged a meeting for discussion of the prevention and eradication of tuberculosis.

-After that, in the year 2017, the first global ministerial conference on TB occurred by WHO and the Russian government.
-After the conference, it was mutually decided, and UN members made a political declaration to eradicate Tuberculosis.
+After that, in 2017, the first global ministerial conference on TB was held by the WHO and the Russian government.
+After the conference, it was mutually decided, and UN members made a political declaration to eradicate tuberculosis.

 The political declaration of the UN high-level meeting included four new global targets: